By Emma Johnson, MFTC

 Instead of continuing to focus on the “bad” of the relationship, take some time to reflect on the “good.”
 Reminiscing on the positive attributes of your partner and the positive memories you have shared can help to (re)identify what it is you like about one another and what initially drew you to one another.
 Regularly expressing appreciation of your partner is important in making them feel noticed and cared for.
 Spending time reflecting and reminiscing on the good of your partner and the relationship reminds you that at one point things were good and that with some work they could be good again, or even better.

-When a relationship gets to this point it often feels like you are on opposing teams fighting against one another, however, the key thing to remember is that you are fighting together on the same team for the relationship to survive.
+When a relationship gets to this point, it often feels like you are on opposing teams fighting against one another.
+However, the key thing to remember is that you are fighting together on the same team to fix the relationship.
 Unequal distribution or focus of one’s pain and suffering can be even more detrimental to the relationship, thus finding a balance to pay attention to both you and your partner’s emotions at this time is crucial.

 This is also the time to recognize your own contribution to whatever is going on and remove some of the blame placed on your partner.
 While it is very easy to know what it is that your partner is doing wrong, it is far more difficult to see how you yourself are negatively impacting the dynamic between the two of you and requires some self-reflection.

 Holding on to grudges not only impacts your personal well-being, but also the well-being of your relationship.
 Being able to forgive is healing to both your mental and physical health and shows your partner that you are willing to work through the problem.
 Being able to forgive in your relationship is crucial to maintaining balance.

 Everybody makes mistakes, including yourself and extending that forgiveness and acknowledgment is important to help the relationship grow.
 Forgiving someone is an indirect way to release your feelings of resentment and allows the opportunity for you, your partner, and the relationship to move forward.